luciancahil/minilearn/README.md

 ## Images

 Images will all be stored in the "Images" Folder.
 Each run will generate 2 images, one for TSNE and one for PCA.
 If you run this file multiple times, new runs will overwrite the images from the old runs.

+## Example

+To see this library in use, open and run main.py.
+It currently analyzes randomly generated data in Data/Example.xlsx